Where Did You Wake up this Morning?

 Often, smaller guys like myself wind up taking the fast path, buying into someone's connections as the easy route, using fixers for everything, etc. My advice is adhere to the high road as much as possible.
 You will glad you did.

-(for favors that will be called in, trust me); something thought long resolved will rear it's ugly head at an inopportune moment; the short cut winds up being a far more lengthy and expensive process that you imagined, etc. Everyone has a relative or an inside connection.
+The reasons are varied and numerous: you will wind up incurring personal debts you don't understand (for favors that will be called in, trust me); something thought long resolved will rear it's ugly head at an inopportune moment; the short cut winds up being a far more lengthy and expensive process that you imagined, etc. Everyone has a relative or an inside connection.
 Stick to knitting, play it straight, and wait your turn just like everyone else.

 Doing It for the People